Yusuf-Goren/DjangoApp/README.md

 > Create a virtual environment :

-python3 -m venv
+python3 -m venv venv

-# Go to venv
-virtualenv env

 # Activate venv
 .\env\Scripts\activate

+# Install requirements
+pip install -r requirements.txt

 # Running the App
 > To run the Notes App, we use :